Life on earth: a natural history.

 London: Sidgwick and Jackson, 1951.
 Octavo, text illustrations, maps, minor pencil annotations.
 Publisher's cloth, some spotting on fore-edges, owner's stamp and signature, otherwise a good copy.
 A volume in the Text-books of Animal Biology series.
 More

 New York: New York University Press, 2013.
-Octavo, paperback, black and white photographs.
+Octavo, paperback, photographs.
 The natural world is marked by an ever-increasing loss of varied habitats, a growing number of species extinctions, and a full range of new kinds of dilemmas posed by global warming.
-At the same time, humans are.....
+At the same time, humans are also working to.....
 More

-Malabar: Krieger Publishing Company, (1991. second edition).
+Malabar FL: Krieger Publishing Company, (1991. second edition).
 Folio, colour photographs, dustwrapper.
 WAS $300.
-A revised, updated and enlarged edition of the one-volume work first published in 1981.
+A magnficent two volume revision, first published in 1981.
 The author is a leading authority on veterinary aspects of reptile husbandry.
-Postage will be at cost.
+FREIGHT WILL BE EXTRA.
 More

-Princeton: Princeton University Press, 2002.
+Princeton NJ: Princeton University Press, 2002.
 Octavo, illustrations, fine copy in dustwrapper.
 A fascinating behind the scenes look at an important but historically neglected institution - the American zoo.
-On a rainy day in May 1988, a lowland gorilla named Willie B. stepped outdoors for the first time in twenty-seven years.....
+On a rainy day in May 1988, a lowland gorilla named Willie B. stepped outdoors for the first time in twenty-seven.....
 More

 Canberra: Australian Government Publishing Service, 1988.
 Octavo, publisher's cloth.
 More